-Valsartan comes as a tablet to take by mouth.
-For the treatment of high blood pressure, it is usually taken once a day with or without food.
+Valsartan comes as a tablet and a suspension (liquid) to take by mouth.
+For the treatment of high blood pressure, the tablet or suspension is usually taken once a day with or without food.
 For the treatment of heart failure or heart attack, it is usually taken twice a day with or without food.
 To help you remember to take valsartan, take it at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take valsartan exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor may start you on a low dose of valsartan and gradually increase your dose.

 Valsartan controls high blood pressure and heart failure but does not cure them.
 Your blood pressure may decrease during the first 2 weeks of your treatment, but it may take 4 weeks for you to notice the full benefit of valsartan.
 Continue to take valsartan even if you feel well.
 Do not stop taking valsartan without talking to your doctor.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.